 NYT Crossword: solutions for Sunday, March 9

 Other articles

+Copilot may soon see an increase in Microsoft AI models with a reduced reliance on ChatGPT.
+Copilot may soon see an increase in Microsoft AI models with a reduced reliance on ChatGPT.
+Microsoft is said to be looking to integrate more of its own AI models into Copilot, decreasing its reliance on OpenAI.
+The company is also considering competitors like DeepSeek and Meta.
 3 sci-fi films on Amazon Prime Video that you must see in March 2025.
 3 sci-fi films on Amazon Prime Video that you must see in March 2025.
 Transformers: Rise of the Beasts is filled with action and provides entertaining, popcorn fun.
 It’s one of three sci-fi films on Amazon Prime Video that you must see in March 2025.
-Google, Oppo, Moto, and Honor are finally providing us with the AI we have been waiting for.
-Google, Oppo, Moto, and Honor are finally providing us with the AI we have been waiting for.
-Apple has postponed the release of the new Siri and next-generation Apple Intelligence, but this week I witnessed five demonstrations that represent the kind of AI we've been waiting for.
-Here's more information.
-Three overlooked films on Hulu that you should check out in March 2025.
-Three overlooked films on Hulu that you should check out in March 2025.
-Take a look at these three lesser-known films on Hulu to catch in March 2025.
-Our selections feature a romantic comedy, an energizing dance movie, and a gripping thriller.
 I took a seat in the Xiaomi SU7, and here are five features that every car should have.
 I took a seat in the Xiaomi SU7, and here are five features that every car should have.
 I had the opportunity to sit in one of the most talked-about cars at the moment — the Xiaomi SU7 — during its global launch at MWC.
 It's impressive, and here are five features that every car manufacturer should consider implementing.
+NYT Connections: clues and solutions for Sunday, March 9 NYT Connections: clues and solutions for Sunday, March 9 Connections is the latest puzzle game from the New York Times, and it can be pretty challenging.
+If you require assistance in solving today's puzzle, we're here to support you.
 Disney+ is providing a substantial reduction on its basic bundle subscription.
 Disney+ is providing a substantial reduction on its basic bundle subscription.
 The streaming service is offering users the opportunity to experience it for four months at over a 70% discount from the usual price.
-Thirty-five years after its premiere, Joe Versus the Volcano continues to be one of the most overlooked romantic comedies.
-Thirty-five years after its premiere, Joe Versus the Volcano continues to be one of the most overlooked romantic comedies.
-Joe Versus the Volcano, a brilliant yet often overlooked romantic comedy that featured the inaugural on-screen collaboration of Tom Hanks and Meg Ryan, debuted 35 years ago today.
-Here’s why it remains a film worth seeing.
+I checked out the new Gemini and Project Astra; here’s why I believe they represent the future.
+I checked out the new Gemini and Project Astra; here’s why I believe they represent the future.
+I have just experienced the next-generation AI thanks to Google Gemini.
+The newest features will simplify life, and we owe it to Project Astra.
+Here's why it's amazing.

+NYT Crossword: solutions for Sunday, March 9